GlenKPeterson/Paguro/README.md

         return i + 1;
     }
 }).toJavaUnmodArrayList();</code></pre>

+IntelliJ IDEA and probably other IDE's can collapse the Java 7 code so that it looks more like the Java 8 code, so using it in Java 7 isn't nearly as bad as this exemple makes it look.

 The classes in the function package allow you to use the Java 8 functional interfaces (more or less) in java7.
 When you switch to Java 8, you only need to change the import statement and remove the _ from the apply_() methods.